KirilStrezikozin/BakeMaster-Blender-Addon/docs/pages/advanced/nolimits.rst

 Create a Bake Job Group
 =======================

 You can create a new Container and choose objects to put in it.
-This will act as a Bake Job.
+That will act as a Bake Job.
 With Bake Jobs, you can choose maps and set identical settings for all objects in them at once.
 Follow the slideshow below to build one up:

 .. todo:: Slideshow showing how to create a Bake Job.

 .. caution::
-    | Only objects that are not already in Containers can form a new Bake Job Container.
+    | Only objects not in Containers already can form a new Bake Job Container.
     | Read more about `Containers <./nolimits.html#containers>`__ in BakeMaster.

 Visibility Groups
 =================

 Objects in a single Visibility Group might cause an effect on each other when baking.
-This can result in intersection errors or cage glitches.
+That can result in intersection errors or cage glitches.

 .. todo:: Image requested showing the intersection errors or cage glitches.